brillout/wildcard-api/docs/rpc.template.md

 };
 ~~~

-In a sense this is the exact opposite of the previous example:
-the frontend developer uses and writes SQL/ORM queries and has to know;
+the frontend developer uses and writes SQL/ORM queries to retrieve/mutate data.
-the database is fully exposed to the frontend developed and he has to know
+The database is fully exposed to the frontend developed and he has to know
 how to write SQL/ORM queries.
+In a sense this is the exact opposite of the previous example where the database is abstraced away from he frontend.

+In a nutshell,
+RPC is schemaless and SQL/ORM queries are used directly whereas REST/GraphQL uses a schema that essentially proxies SQL/ORM queries.

 As we can see in this example,
 with RPC there is no schema and we directly use SQL/ORM queries instead.

+> :bulb: RPC is schemaless: the frontend developer directly writes and uses SQL/ORM queries to retrieve and mutate data.

 This is, as we mentioned at the beginning of this section, the fundamental difference between RPC and REST/GraphQL:
 with RPC the frontend uses SQL/ORM queries directly
 whereas with REST/GraphQL
 the frontned uses schema operations.

-// RPC is schemaless and SQL/ORM queries are used directly whereas REST/GraphQL uses a schema that essentially proxies SQL/ORM queries.
 The question whether to use RPC or REST/GraphQL boils down to the following question: is a schema required?

-Both the schema approach and the schemaless approach have their benefits which we now discuss.
+We now explore the benefits and drawbacks of using a schema.

 **SQL/ORM is powerful**